tscanlin/developers.optimizely.com/src/content/server/reference/tracking/0-intro.md

 ---
 template: multi-example
-title: Goal tracking
+title: Event tracking
 anchor: tracking
 code_examples:
   python:
     lang: python
     request: |
-        optimizely.track_event(bucketing_id, 'BOOKING_COMPLETE')
+        event_key = 'booking_complete'
+        user_id = 'user123'

+        # Track a conversion event for the provided user
+        optimizely.track(event_key, user_id)
   java:
     lang: java
     request: |
-        optimizely.trackEvent("BOOKING_COMPLETE", bucketingId);
+        eventKey = "booking_complete";
+        userId = "user123";

+        // Track a conversion event for the provided user optimizely.track(eventKey, userId);
   ruby:
     lang: ruby
     request: |
-        optimizely.track_event(bucketing_id, 'BOOKING_COMPLETE')
+        event_key = 'booking_complete'
+        user_id = 'user123'

+        # Track a conversion event for the provided user
+        optimizely.track(event_key, user_id)
 ---

 You can easily track Optimizely goals from your code as shown in the example to the right.
-Optimizely takes care of making sure that goals are tracked only for experiments that are mapped to them.
+Note that you don't need to pass the assigned experiments or variations; Optimizely will drop any conversion events for users that are not part of an experiment that includes the goal.